 6. “New” ways of communication

 Modern technologies play a major role in the communication with customers and getting invoices paid faster.
 But most financial systems and ERP applications aren’t early adopters when it comes to the integration of these technologies.
-A suited credit management application ensures that you integrate technologies like SMS and AcceptEasy flawlessly, so that you reduce the threshold for payment as low as possible.
+A suited credit management application ensures that you integrate technologies like SMS flawlessly, so that you reduce the threshold for payment as low as possible.